 How do I purchase a home warranty?

 You’ll want to shop around to compile a list of options.
 Reputable home warranty companies include Choice Home Warranty and Advanced Home Warranty.
 You can view a comprehensive list of top home warranty companies here.

 Once you’ve selected a home warranty company that suits your needs, apply for coverage, and remit payment when your application is approved.
 The plan will be valid for a year and can be renewed when it expires.
-Also, keep in mind that an inspection probably won’t be necessary to secure coverage.
+Furthermore, keep in mind that an inspection probably won’t be necessary to secure coverage.

 Is a home warranty part of closing costs?